 Accelerated Single-Cell Data Analysis

-Techniques, applications, and interpretation.
-A practical course that takes teams from raw single-cell data to confident biological insight in under 3 hours.
+A practical course taught live in ScarfWeb, our browser-based GUI workbench for single-cell analysis.
+Your team goes from raw count matrices to confident biological insight in under 3 hours.

 • Free for research institutions